endymion1818/deliciousreverie-2023/src/pages/posts/launched-youtube-channel.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "I launched a YouTube channel - Delicious Reverie"
+title: "I launched a YouTube channel"
 description: "I opened a YouTube channel!
 It was originally made to teach some kids coding schools, but I think it might prove to be a useful resource I'll be using more often.
 "
-categories:
+tags: personal
 datePublished: 2022-05-30
 ---
 Time flies, as they say, and as I'm getting older (reached 42 this year) I find I have as much to say but less time to say it.
 I'm thinking people who are interested in my content are likely to be in the same position.